 DR Congo is blessed with abundance of natural resources such as gold, petroleum, diamond, coal, timber, tin, manganese, uranium, copper, cobalt, tantalum, zinc, silver, and hydro-power.

 DR Congo has a literacy rate of about 67% for the entire population with the female literacy rate hovering around 57%.
-In other words, just around 57% of all females above the age 15 can read and write in DR Congo today.
-Although this literacy rate is far better than in countries like Burkina Faso, this literacy rate falls way below expectation compared to countries like Kenya, Botswana, etc.
+In other words, just around 57% of all females above the age 15 can read and write in DR Congo today which is very bad compared to most other African countries.

 DR Congo has an HIV/AIDS adult prevalence rate of about 1.1%.
 Although this is far better than in countries like South Africa, Swaziland, etc., about 500,000 people were living with the disease in 2012 with about 32,000 deaths recorded within the same year.
 Other killer diseases such as the deadly malaria, sleeping sickness, typhoid fever, cholera, etc. continue to destroy several lives in DR Congo today.